LEDIG STILLING VED HØGSKOLEN I INNLANDET

-A 100 % PhD position is available at Inland Norway University of Applied Sciences (INN), Faculty of Applied Ecology, Agricultural Sciences and Biotechnology.
-The position will run for 3 years, starting in November, 2021.
+A 100 % PhD position in applied ecology is available at Inland Norway University of Applied Sciences (INN), Faculty of Applied Ecology, Agricultural Sciences and Biotechnology.
+The position will run for 3 years, starting in autumn 2022.
 The candidate will be enrolled in INN’s PhD program in applied ecology and biotechnology, with workplace at Campus Evenstad.

-The candidate must have a Master’s degree in physiology, veterinary medicine (or DVM), biology, ecology, or similar subjects.
-The candidate must have a strong academic background from her/his previous studies; the average grade from the master's degree or equivalent education should normally be B or better.
-Applicants with a Master's degree from another subject area, or with lower average mark, may be admitted after special review.
+The candidate must have a Master’s degree in biology, ecology, evolution, environmental sciences or similar subjects, with an average weighted mark for the Master’s degree programme of at least a B. Applicants with a Master's degree from another subject area, or with lower average mark, may be admitted after special review.

 How to apply